Teaching within these areas addresses the three prime aspects of the curriculum:

-Children in Pre-School and Reception follow the Early Years Foundation Stage curriculum.
+Children attending our independent Pre-School and Reception follow the Early Years Foundation Stage curriculum.
 This focuses on developing children’s skills in the prime areas of Personal, Social and Emotional Development, Communication and Language and Physical Development as well as the specific areas of Literacy, Mathematics, Understanding the world and Expressive Arts and Design.

-We believe the curriculum to be more than this though; we think it is important to help create individuals who are ready to learn but who are also going to be responsible citizens of the future.
-We introduce children to skills they will continue to develop during their time at Sidcot including curiosity, integrity, empathy, proactivity, resilience, thoughtfulness and open mindedness.
+We believe the curriculum to be more than this though; we think it’s important to help create individuals who are ready to learn but who are also going to be responsible citizens of the future.
+We introduce children to skills they will continue to develop during their time at Sidcot, including curiosity, integrity, empathy, proactivity, resilience, thoughtfulness, and open mindedness.
 Find out more about our Junior School, the next stage on your child’s journey with Sidcot.